RDycore/RDycore/docs/developer/mesh.md

 - The triangular cell `c1` consists of the three vertices `v1`, `v2`, and `v3`
 - The elem_type of `c1` is `TRI3`
-- It has five edges sets.
-The first two edge sets form a plane and the remaining three edge sets are lines as follows:
+- It has five edges sidesets.
+The first two edge sidesets form a plane and the remaining three edge sidesets are lines as follows:
   - `e1`: an oriented plane formed by `v1`, `v2`, `v3` (not shown above)
   - `e2`: an oriented plane formed by `v1`, `v3`, `v2` (not shown above)
   - `e3`: a directed line from `v1` to `v2`